ttetrafon/system-intelligence-obsidian-vault/Game System/Gameplay/Gameplay.md

 tags:
   - rules/gameplay
 ---
 Whenever you want to do something non-trivial, a check is required.
-Actions are performed by rolling a check and comparing the result with the target [[Checks & Dice#Difficulty & Degree of Success/Failure (DoS/DoF)|difficulty]].
+Actions are performed by rolling a check and comparing the result with the target [[Gameplay#Difficulty & Degree of Success/Failure (DoS/DoF)|difficulty]].

 # Check Success & Failure
 A check is made with a number of dice, usually including an [[../Characters/Attributes/Attributes|attribute]], an [[../Characters/Aspects/Aspects|aspect]], and sometimes one of your [[../Characters/Morality/Morality|morals]].